MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/navigate-teams.md

 # Navigate Microsoft Teams

-Now that you have a clear understanding of your organization’s unique path and needs, it is time to get started on your journey to powerful collaboration.
+Now that you have a clear understanding of your organization’s unique path and needs, it's time to get started on your journey to powerful collaboration.
 Use the section below to learn how to navigate Kaziala’s capabilities complimented within Teams.

 ## Getting Started
 Getting started on your move from Kaizala to Teams is easier than ever with our getting started guide.
 To learn more about starting your Microsoft Teams journey, see [Getting started with Teams](https://support.microsoft.com/office/start-and-pin-chats-a864b052-5e4b-4ccf-b046-2e26f40e21b5?wt.mc_id=otc_microsoft_teams&ui=en-us&rs=en-us&ad=us).